htcondor/htcondor/docs/users-manual/file-transfer.rst

 File Paths for File Transfer
 ''''''''''''''''''''''''''''

-The file transfer mechanism specifies file names on both the file system of the submit machine and on the file system of the execute machine.
-Care must be taken to know which machine, submit or execute, is referencing the file name.
+The file transfer mechanism specifies file names or URLs on the file system of the submit machine and file names on the execute machine.
+Care must be taken to know which machine, submit or execute, is referencing the file.

 Files in the
 **transfer_input_files** :index:`transfer_input_files<single: transfer_input_files; submit commands>`